GeneralBots/botbook/src/07-gbapp/dependencies.md

 # Adding Dependencies

-BotServer is a single-crate Rust application, so all dependencies are managed through the root `Cargo.toml` file.
+botserver is a single-crate Rust application, so all dependencies are managed through the root `Cargo.toml` file.
 This guide covers how to add, update, and manage dependencies effectively.

 ## Adding a Dependency